remykung/remykung.github.io/DS.md

 <!--
 print format: use --- to separate pages
 -->

+## Objective
+Eager and process-driven Junior Analyst with a strong foundation in data analysis and reporting, as demonstrated through a Master of Information Technology and hands-on project experience.
+Proficient in Excel, Power BI, and SQL, with a proven track record of delivering accurate and insightful data-driven analyses.
+Seeking to leverage my analytical skills and passion for data to contribute to the Customer Engagement team at Seven West Media, aiming to support sales and marketing efforts through meaningful insights.

 ## Education

 ### **University of Western Australia (UWA)** `2021 Feb - 2023 Nov`